 Findings for Recovery

-Used by local governments and state agencies to check and ensure, as required by law, that public contracts are not awarded to persons or businesses against which a Finding for Recovery has been issued and remains unresolved.
+Used by local governments and state agencies to ensure, as required by law, that public contracts are not awarded to persons or businesses against which a Finding for Recovery has been issued and remains unresolved

 Perform a certified search, as required by ORC 9.24, to verify that the person to whom you plan to award a contract does not appear in the database.